frankkilcommins/AzureAD-SwaggerHub-UserManagement/README.md

 The whole idea is that granting or revoking certain group memberships within Azure AD should either add, update, or remove users from SwaggerHub.
 For this to work, you need to configure the representative groups within your Azure AD tenant.

-Depending on the number of SwaggerHub organizations you have the AD Group creation strategy will change.
+Depending on the number of SwaggerHub organizations you have, the AD Group creation strategy will change.
 This solution supports single and multi-organization setups.

 **Single SwaggerHub Organization**